-Teaching methods and facilities
+Teaching methods

-Due to the small-scale nature of the programme, it predominantly uses interactive small-scale seminars as a teaching method.
-In these seminars, students discuss the course material directly and in an interactive way with their teachers.
-Topics usually build upon the research focus of the teaching staff, providing students with a state-of-the-art insight into the field.
-In addition, students receive practical training to develop their experimental skills, with courses on programming in R and digital methods, and more advanced experimental skills related to psycholinguistic and neurolinguistic research.
-The programme has several labs, including a lab for phonetics research, a baby lab for experiments on infant language acquisition, an eye-tracking lab and a biosignals lab.

-During corona times, the small-scale seminars could relatively easy be shifted to an online environment, although both teaching staff and students regretted the reduced dynamics and immersion in the online settings and the absence of lab research.
+Due to the small-scale nature of the programme, it predominantly uses interactive small-scale seminars as teaching method.
+In these seminars, students discuss course material and literature directly and in an interactive way with their teachers.
+Topics usually build upon the research focus of the lecturer, providing students with a state-of-the-art insight into the field.
+In addition, students receive practical training in research methodologies, such as close reading, techniques from the digital humanities ('distant reading') or archival research.
+During corona times, the small-scale seminars could relatively easily be shifted to an online environment, although both teaching staff and students regretted the reduced dynamics and immersion in the online settings.
 To counter this, the teaching staff adapted several courses to include more interactive elements, such as breakout rooms for small-group discussions and flipped classrooms.
-The majority of students working on experiments for their internship or thesis could adapt their thesis to other methods, such as web experiments, corpus research or data analysis.
-A small number of students, for instance those working on the baby lab, could not adapt their thesis and suffered a delay of less than one semester.

-The panel is positive on the teaching methods as well as the programme-specific facilities.
-The panel had the opportunity to visit some of the labs during the site visit, and was impressed by the facilities and the opportunities these offers to students.
+The panel is positive on the teaching methods.
 Students that the panel interviewed were very satisfied with the teaching methods and appreciated the opportunities for interaction and discussion with their teachers and fellow students.
-The panel also praises on the flexibility of the programme to adjust to the exceptional corona circumstances, providing students with alternatives as much as possible.
+The panel also praises the flexibility of the programme to adjust to the exceptional corona circumstances.